axlan/python-nest/README.md

 **NOTE: This library support the new (post 2020) API provided by Google which replaced the original Nest Developers API.**

+For a write up on developing this library see: <https://www.robopenguins.com/nest/>

 ## Installation

 This library does not support Python2